Want to Join?

 Cub Scout Pack 184

-We're a large group of families with boys in grades K-5.
-Most boys are from Erial, Union Valley, or James W. Lilley Elementary schools, but the pack you join is your choice.
+We're a large group of families with boys and girls in grades K-5.
+Most children are from Erial, Union Valley, or James W. Lilley Elementary schools, but the pack you join is your choice.
 We're happy that you've chosen us.
-Our pack is divided into several small dens of 6-8 boys who are in the same grade.
+Our pack is divided into several small dens of 6-8 boys or girls who are in the same grade.

 Our pack has dedicated leaders and volunteers who are tasked with teaching Cub Scouts both fun and valuable lessons that will help them progress in the program and in life.
 But what makes Cub Scouts truly unique is the opportunity it gives the entire family to be involved in each child’s development.
 From volunteering with the pack to leading activities at home, parents can take full advantage of the extra time they’ll have participating in their Cub Scout's life.